AMRJacob/UCA-Construction-Standards-CMS/index.md

 ---
 layout: default
-title: Home
+title: "CONSTRUCTION STANDARDS"
 permalink: /
 ---

+###### UNIVERSITY OF CENTRAL ARKANSAS

-## Welcome to UCA Construction Standards
+### Welcome to the UCA Construction Standards web site.

-This site provides comprehensive building requirements and standards for all University of Central Arkansas construction projects.
-Use the navigation menu to browse standards by category.

-## About This Documentation

-This documentation is maintained by the UCA Physical Plant Department.
-For questions or updates, please use the feedback form at the bottom of each page.

-**Last Updated:** {{ site.time | date: '%B %d, %Y' }}
+This website contains a repository for all construction-related guidelines, ensuring consistency, quality, and safety across our campus.
+As a contractor, architect, engineer, or staff member you should be familiar with standards presented on this site and follow them through the design and construction process.
+If you would like to discuss an exception to the standards as written or would like a clarification, please contact the UCA Construction staff.